ed-halliwell/pastebin-front-end/README.md

 A simple application to allow the saving of text snippets.

+## Install

+`yarn`

+## Running locally

+`yarn start`

+## running on netlify

+When the project is deployed to netlify, the build command will be automatically triggered on deployment and the built JS files will be run.

 - <a href="https://github.com/ed-halliwell/pastebin-front-end">Front End Application GitHub Repository</a>
 - <a href="https://github.com/ed-halliwell/pastebin-back-end">Back End Application GitHub Repository</a>